 An explanation of what slices are, and how to add them follows below.

 4.1.2 Advanced

-The Max days recording setting will define how many days the database will record for, before overwriting the oldest recordings.
+The Max days recording setting will define how many days the database will record for.
 With no limit set, it will simply wait until the database is full to begin overwriting old data.